-In early 2015, DNA grew out of Old Tidemill Garden Friends group; volunteers and community activists who were concerned about future plans to obliterate Tidemill Garden – a unique, community garden which had been created by parents and children of the Old School along with Local residents some two decades previously.
+In early 2015, DNA grew out of Old Tidemill Garden Friends group: volunteers and community activists who were concerned about future plans to obliterate Tidemill Garden.
+The garden was a unique community garden which had been created by parents and children of the Old School along with local residents some two decades previously.

 Additionally, the group knew that there were other local residents near the Garden who would like to have more say about planning decisions – so the idea of setting up a Neighbourhood Forum began.

-Following a six-week consultation by LBL which took place in the autumn of 2015, DNA gained Designation from the Mayor of Lewisham in Early February 2016.
+Following a six-week consultation by the London Borough of Lewisham which took place in the autumn of 2015, DNA gained Designation from the Mayor of Lewisham in Early February 2016.
 A Neighbourhood Plan sits under the Lewisham Local Plan, the London Plan and the National Planning Policy Framework.

 In 2017, the working groups worked on the views gathered from the consultant events to create Neighbourhood Planning policy ideas.
-We were supported by evidence gathering by UCL students in 2016 & 2017.
+We were supported by evidence gathering by UCL students in 2016 and 2017.

-Draft policy ideas were circulated and worked upon by Our Consultant to begin to create the first draft of Deptford’s Neighbourhood Plan.
+Draft policy ideas were circulated and Angela Koch to began to create the first draft of Deptford’s Neighbourhood Plan.
 This was put up in Deptford Lounge at the time of our AGM in October 2017.

 DNA is run by volunteers, of which more are needed to complete the Neighbourhood Plan.

-Once complete LBL will again consult local residents on it and it has to go to a local referendum before being passed.
+Once complete, London Borough of Lewisham will again consult local residents on it and then it is to go to a local referendum before being passed.